 parecetw (parecw) pres. imp. "let [no one] cause" - let give [no one trouble to me].
 The present tense indicates durative (ongoing) action; "continue to cause me trouble."
 Elsewhere Paul calls these troubles "the care of all the churches."
 This pain and suffering comes on him as a servant of Christ, and in a sense adds to the other "marks" he has borne for Jesus.
 In this suffering, Christ himself is identified and thus, this pain is being inflicted indirectly onto Christ.
 The church had therefore, better change its ways.

 moi dat. pro. "me" - to me.
 Dative of indirect object / interest.

 kopouV (oV) "trouble" - work, trouble.
 Accusative direct object of the verb "to give."
 Here obviously the sense is "trouble / difficulty."

-tou Ihsou gen. "of Jesus" - The genitive is adjectival, attributive, limiting "marks / scars", Jesus type scars, scars which indicate Paul's apostolic authority exercised under Jesus' authority; "scars that prove I belong to Christ Jesus", CEV / "the scars I bear on my body [that] brand me as the slave of Christ", Barclay.
+tou Ihsou gen. "of Jesus" - of jesus [in the body of me].
+The genitive is adjectival, attributive, limiting "marks / scars", Jesus type scars, scars which indicate Paul's apostolic authority exercised under Jesus' authority; "scars that prove I belong to Christ Jesus", CEV / "the scars I bear on my body [that] brand me as the slave of Christ", Barclay.

 A gracious blessing, v18.
 May the bounteous kindness of God be poured into our inner being, in and through the person and work of Christ Jesus.